queer/boxxy/README.md

 - opt-in immutable fs outside of rule rewrites, ie only the files/directories you specify in rules are writable

+### potential drawbacks

+- new project, 0.x.y, comes with all those warnings
+- **cannot** use sudo inside the container
+- primarily tested for my use-cases

 ## example usage

 ```sh